-For interior and exterior alterations, renovations, additions, tenant space improvements, selective or partial demolitions, changes to business activities (change of use) and/or site changes to commercial, industrial, and institutional buildings.
+For interior and exterior alterations, renovations, additions, tenant space improvements, selective or partial demolitions, changes to business activities (change of use) and/or site changes to non-residential (commercial, industrial, institutional and similar structures) buildings.

-This also applies to changes to apartments/condos, rowhouses with 5 or more dwelling units, stacked rowhouses, and mixed-used (blend of commercial and residential) buildings.
+This also applies to changes to large-scale residential (apartments, row houses with five or more units), and mixed-use (mix of residential and non-residential) buildings.

 Do I Need A Permit?